jdevfullstack/PureBasic/README.md

 including those that were not meant to be for a BASIC language.

-The reason why I am using this is to feel the BASIC language then.
+The reason why I am using this is to feel the BASIC language back then.
 And that is great, because when you want to do some object-oriented programming, you do it in other languages, like Java.
 I stay with the simplicity of PureBasic when I want to deal with